Azure/AutoML-vNext-Preview/README.md

 - [Other Azure ML REST APIS to complement your end-to-end scenarios](/docs/rest-apis/aml-rest-apis.MD)

-# Python SDK 2.0 support for AutoML
+# Python SDK vNext support for AutoML

 (TBD) - Will be available in next previews, not in the 1st Private Preview (April/May 2021) for AutomML but later.